 Latest News & Events

-For those of you thinking about taking up self defence come along to our next Intro Program intake for April.
+For those of you thinking about taking up self defence come along to our next Intro Program intake which starts in the first week (or second week if you can’t make that) of each calendar month.
 8 lessons for $75.
 The Program runs on Tuesday and Thursday at 6.30pm or Saturdays at 10am for one hour.
-Choose to come along on any of those days, ideally twice a week.
+Choose to come along on any of those days ideally twice a week.
 We’ll give a basic introduction to Krav and you’ll get to see the main class run in parallel.

 Give us a call or just come along about 15 minutes before class in the first or second week of the month.
 See you there.